flipsewtf/UnifyAudio/README.md

 The styling of the audio posts is needed as well.
 I've made some comments in the `style.css` and hopefully that's going to give you an idea.
 Use Chrome devtools/Firefox inspect to get a handle of it.

 You're more than welcome do whatever you want with it, as long as you keep the structure of the html.
 For example, you can hide the progress-bar-container with CSS, if you don't want a track and time display, etc.

+## Comments
+I'm unaware how well this works with Infite scroll, I will not support this I'm afraid.